Keyboard shortcuts

 Configuration

-Radar Agent uses a YAML configuration file.
-Default location is radar-agent.yml in the current directory.
+Radar Collector uses a YAML configuration file.
+Default location is radar-collector.yml in the current directory.
 Use --config to specify a different file.

 Basic Example